How To Decoupage Halloween Pumpkins

 • Ribbon and lace

-1. Start by cutting banana-shaped pieces from your book pages.
+1. Start by cutting banana-shaped pieces from your pages.
 If you have a larger pumpkin, cut half a banana out of one sheet and the other half out of another, so you have enough to cover the length of your pumpkin.
 I used a pencil to lightly trace the curve of the pumpkin before cutting.

 2. Cover the back of your book page banana with a thin coat of Mod Podge.